Lovely gardening jobs to do from April to mid-May

 Growing potatoes in containers

 If you’re planting potatoes in containers, choose a really huge, deep planter (an old plastic bin works very well).
 Ensure your planter has drainage holes to allow water to escape, then pop a piece of broken tile or a broken piece of pottery over the holes in the base of your pot.
-Next, tip in some compost (I use Dalefoot Double Strength Compost mixed with garden soil and spent compost).
+Next, tip in some peat-free compost (I use Dalefoot Double Strength Compost mixed with garden soil and spent compost).
 Add enough compost to cover the base of your container to provide at least a 10cm (4 inch) deep layer of soil.
 Plant one to three potatoes, depending on the size of your pot and cover with soil.
-Water regularly during the growing season and add a new layer of compost to your container, every time you see new potato leaves emerging.
+Water regularly during the growing season and add a new layer of peat-free compost to your container, every time you see new potato leaves emerging.
 Keep adding new layers of compost until you’ve almost reached the top of your pot.
 Take care not to overfill your planter with too much compost, as you’ll want to leave room for water to collect around the plant as you water, to make it easier for you to water your potato plants.
 I never feed my container grown potatoes; I find that the Dalefoot Double Strength Compost I use provides all the nutrients my plants need during the growing season.

 This article was first published in Vantage Point Magazine‘s Gardening Newsletter, in April 2019.